DataDog/integrations-core/foundationdb/README.md

 Both the check and metrics apply to the FoundationDB cluster as a whole, and should only be installed on one host.
 This doesn't need to be one that is running FoundationDB, but just one with access to it.
-The host chosen to collect the metrics is required to have the [FoundationDB client][8] installed.

 ### Installation

-The FoundationDB check is included in the [Datadog Agent][2] package, so you don't need to install anything.
+The FoundationDB check is included in the [Datadog Agent][2] package, but in it requires to have the [FoundationDB client][8] installed.

 ### Configuration